+Wondering when babies go to 2 naps?
 Think your baby is ready to make the 3-to-2 nap transition?
-Learn about when babies drop the third nap and how to tell when your baby is ready to make the transition to two naps.
+Learn about when babies drop the third nap and how to tell when your baby is ready to make the transition.

-I could have been more flexible implementing the Babywise method, but I wanted her to nap in her crib, which meant when she was taking three naps, we were home a lot!
+I could have been more flexible implementing the Babywise method, but I wanted her to nap in her crib, which meant when she was taking three naps a day, we were home a lot!

-So, yes, I was excited to move to a 2-nap schedule.
+So, yes, I was excited to move from 3 to 2 naps.
 We made the transition right around 6 months and it went so smoothly!
-I loved the 2-nap schedule for my 6-month old and found it to be one of the easiest routines to implement!
+I loved the 2 nap schedule for my 6-month old and found it to be one of the easiest routines to implement!

 See when babies drop the third nap, if your baby is ready to make the 3 to 2 nap transition, and how you can smoothly drop the third nap with your baby!

 Between 6 and 8 months old your baby’s wake times will increase, meaning your baby will be able to stay awake for a longer period of time before he needs a nap.
 This is also the age when the third nap is commonly dropped.

 Most babies should be getting two to three hours of daytime sleep at this age and can typically handle between 2.5 to 3.5 hours of wake time at six months old.

 Since 6 to 8 months is a big range in baby land, make sure you watch your baby to see if it’s time to drop the third nap.
 He will show you signs that he is ready to extend his wake time and transition from 3 to 2 naps.

 Is 6 Months Too Early for 2 Naps?

 Every baby is so different!
 6 months old is the earliest I would recommend moving your baby to two naps.
 We personally made the transition at this time and it went so smoothly!